discoproject/disco/doc/howto/worker.rst

    The worker can send a `ERROR` message with a payload containing the error message as a string.
 This message will terminate the worker, but not the job.
 The current task will be retried by Disco.
-See also the information above for the `END` message.
+See also the information above for the `DONE` message.

 .. _FATAL: